techmahedy/laravel-backup/README.md

 ## Installing laravel-backup

-The recommended way to install contact-package using composer
+The recommended way to install laravel-backup package using composer

     composer require codecheef/backup